PEO vs. Rippling HR Services: Differences & Which Suits Your Business Best

 When working with a PEO, a business enters into a co-employment relationship with a service provider.
 While the business remains responsible for managing employee performance and behavior, the PEO handles all administrative HR tasks, from payroll to onboarding.

-PEOs offer a broader suite of services than ASOs, such as paying taxes for you under their own EIN and sponsoring health insurance and other employee benefits.
+PEOs offer a broader suite of services than Rippling HR Services, such as paying taxes for you under their own EIN and sponsoring health insurance and other employee benefits.

 Benefits of implementing a PEO